 - Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage. does not cover dentures (false teeth) or dental implants.

-- In general, Medicare does not cover any routine dental or oral health services, including cleanings, X-rays, fillings and other restoration work.
+- Medicare does not cover any routine dental services or oral health services, including cleanings, root canals, tooth extractions, X-rays, fillings, and other restoration work.

 - For most Medicare beneficiaries, dental comes out-of-pocket, through a Medicare Advantage plan, or separate insurance.

 - For many seniors, the best solution is a Dental Savings Plan.

 What Are Dentures?

 Dentures are removable dental devices that can replace your teeth.
 You can get a complete set of dentures if the majority or all of your teeth are gone, or you can get partial sets to replace one or a few missing teeth.
 Dentures help people with missing teeth to chew and speak more effectively.
 Most dentures are made to work with dental implants in your lower jaw so they stay in place more easily.1hopkinsmedicine.org, “Dentures“, Accessed November 19, 2021

 The initial roadblock for years has been that clinical studies were unable to conclusively prove the link between oral health and overall health, so Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. did not offer routine dental care coverage.